Homemade Soft Vanilla Bean Caramel Candy (Caramels)

 Nutrition: 70 cal

-- 1. Line a 20 cm x 20 cm square mold with parchment paper.
+- 1. Prep the materials: Line a 20 cm x 20 cm square pan with parchment paper.
 Lightly coat the parchment paper with baking spray.
-Place the mold somewhere safe, where it can stay overnight without being moved.
+Place the pan somewhere safe, where it can stay overnight without being moved.

 If you made this recipe I would really appreciate it if you leave a rating or comment below!
 Also, if you share on social media please use #cookwithbelula, I would love to see what you create!